hassanms/react-contacts-app/README.md

 # Contacts App Project

 This repo is a contains the code of a contacts app I built as part of the React Nanodegree program offered by Udacity.
+The Nodejs API is deployed on Amazon EC2 and the React frontend is deployed on Netlify.

 ## Project Demo